MedinaGitHub/react-jsonschema-form-builder/README.md

 ## How does it work?

-Very easy, if know work react-jsonschema-form you will feel comfortable with the code, since the form that makes the final form is made with react-jsonschema-form.
+Very easy, if you know how does react-jsonschema-form work, you will feel comfortable with the code.

 # Installation